-I’ve answered direct questions here at Gluten Intolerance School, such as what is gluten, and I’ve tried to elucidate complicated topics, such as celiac disease symptoms.
+I’ve answered direct questions here at Gluten Intolerance School, such as “What is gluten?”
+I’ve tried to elucidate complicated topics, such as celiac disease symptoms.
 But one different and confusing topic that arises a little more than I’d like to see is the issue of gluten intolerance and weight gain.
 This topic has a few different angles to it.

 Navigate Gluten Intolerance and Weight Gain: